Do you already know you want to register? If so, here is the form: http://vcfed.org/vcf-pnw/exhibitor-registration-form

 - It is important that you have somebody at your table who can run the exhibit during the public open hours.
 People generally will pass by an unattended exhibit.
 All exhibitors will get two exhibitor badges so you can bring a helper, friend, etc. Hopefully the show will be very busy all day long, so bring snacks and drinks and be prepared to do a lot of talking.

 - Exhibits are not intended to look like a flea market or swap meet.
 Exhibits are strictly limited to demonstrations.
 If you have something that you would like to sell please use the consignment area.
-Follow this link to find out how to use the consignment area: VCF Consignment FAQ and Forms
+Follow this link to find out how to use the consignment area: VCF PNW Consignment

 - LCM+L museum admission is free for exhibitors during the days of the show.
 Bring a helper so you can take advantage of this!

-- Further details on load-in time, load-out time, food options, etc. will be sent closer to show time.
-We use a Google Drive Doc (“The Exhibitor FAQ”) to share this information so you can always visit the doc and see the latest information.
+- Further details on load-in time, load-out time, food options, etc. can be found in the Exhibitor FAQ at http://vcfed.org/vcf-pnw/exhibitor-faq.
+I use a Google Drive document to share this information so you can always visit the document and see the latest information.

 - We are a registered 501(c)3 non-profit with a limited budget; this will look and feel gloriously low-budget. ;-0 Want to help out?
 Bring some stuff to sell in the consignment area; we provide the market and take just a small cut of the selling price.
-(See the exhibitor FAQ for more details on how consignment works.)
+(See the exhibitor FAQ or the consignment page for more details on how consignment works.)

 - Have a question?
 Email us and ask!
 We want to work with you to make your exhibit great, and to have a great show.

-Please visit the VCF PNW 2019 Registration Form by clicking on that link.
-All information collected via the forum will be kept private and used only for VCF PNW 2019 event planning.
+Please visit the VCF PNW 2020 Registration Form by clicking on that link.
+All information collected via the form will be kept private and used only for VCF PNW 2020 event planning.

 We opened registration a little earlier than usual to give people plenty of advance notice, especially for those travelling from outside of the region.
-Registration will close in at the end of January 2019 so that we can work on floor layout, scheduling the speakers and events, etc. If you are able to please register as soon as you can make a strong commitment so that we can get a good read on what the show is going to look like.
+Registration will close in at the end of January 2020 so that we can work on floor layout, scheduling the speakers and events, making the event program, advertising, etc. If you are able to please register as soon as you can make a strong commitment so that we can get a good read on what the show is going to look like.
 And don’t be shy about asking questions …

 Please direct any questions to Michael Brutman (email@example.com)